-History tells us that the Jewish nation eventually rejected the Messianic Jesus advocated by Peter and the other Apostles.
-They also rejected most of these Apostles, killing some of them off in the process.
-Others seem to just disappear without trace, leaving behind, nothing more than traditional stories to try to explain what happened to them.
-All this suggests that Peter and the other Apostles died as Jews, still believing that Jesus was their Jewish Messiah.
+History tells us that the Jewish nation eventually rejected the Messianic Jesus advocated by Peter and the other Apostles, and all ideas of a Messianic Jesus died out completely after the sacking of the Jewish Temple in Jerusalem in 70 AD.
+Jews also rejected most of these Apostles, killing some of them off in the process.
+Others seem to just disappear without trace, leaving behind, nothing, other than a few traditional stories concocted by the early church fathers, to try and explain what happened to them.
+All this suggests that Peter and the other Apostles died, not as Christians as Christian orthodoxy would have us believe, but as Jews who still believed that Jesus was their Jewish Messiah.

-The concept of a Christian God, and the concept of a Christian Jesus, probably didn’t materialise until much later, and when they did finally materialise, it was entirely due to Paul’s ministry efforts, as he travelled around the pagan world, innocently propagating Peter’s lies about a Jerusalem resurrection that never happened.
+Paul’s radical views and his ideas about the meaning of Jesus’ resurrection in Jerusalem were not well received by his fellow Jews in the Levant.
+Eventually, therefore, Paul abandoned all hope of converting his fellow Jews, and he took his radical new ideas to the Gentiles in the pagan world.
+Many in the pagan world willingly accepted Paul’s new message, and Paul eventually managed to seed several early “Christian” communities, all of which were based on Paul’s Christian God concept, and the concept of Jesus as the son of this Christian God.
+The eventual spread of these new concepts was entirely due to Paul’s ministry efforts, as he travelled around the pagan world, innocently propagating Peter’s lies about a Jerusalem resurrection that never happened.
 Paul spent the latter half of his life, enthusiastically seeding early Christian communities, in all the political and commercial centres of the known pagan world.
-He did so, by enthusiastically promoting an insignificant mortal Jewish character called Jesus, as the son of God.
-Unlike the other Apostles, however, Paul’s message was an inclusive universal message, aimed at anyone and everyone who was prepared to accept Jesus as their Lord & Saviour, and who was prepared to believe that he died for their sins, and was resurrected to break the power of death and to offer them a chance of eternal salvation.
-As far as Paul was concerned, circumcision and adherence to Judaic Law were both totally irrelevant.
+He did so, by promoting an insignificant mortal Jew called Jesus as the son of God.
+Unlike the other Apostles, however, Paul’s message was a universal inclusive message, aimed at anyone prepared to accept Jesus as their Lord & Saviour, and anyone prepared to believe that Jesus died for their sins, and was then resurrected to break the power of death, and to offer them a chance of eternal salvation.
+As far as Paul was concerned, both circumcision and adherence to Judaic Law were totally irrelevant.

 The Gospel Period

-I was, by now, firmly of the opinion that Jesus was nothing more than a very popular and very radical Jewish preacher, who was crucified in Jerusalem c 30 AD.
-Being a mere mortal, he was obviously never resurrected in Jerusalem, nor on the road to Damascus, but I was prepared to accept that Paul really did believe that Jesus had been resurrected for his personal benefit.
-I was also, by now, convinced that Peter must have lied to Paul about a Jerusalem resurrection that never happened, simply to preserve his newly acquired position of authority and life-style.
+I was, by now, firmly of the opinion that Jesus was nothing more than a very popular and very radical Jewish preacher [the historical-Jesus], who was crucified in Jerusalem c 30 AD.
+Being a mere mortal, he was obviously never resurrected, neither in Jerusalem, nor on the road to Damascus, but I was prepared to accept that Paul really did believe that Jesus had been resurrected for his personal benefit.
+I was also, by now, more or less convinced that Peter lied to Paul about a Jerusalem resurrection that never happened, simply to preserve his newly acquired position of authority and the associated life-style.

 All very well I thought, but it still didn’t explain why we had four Gospels, each proclaiming that Jesus was in fact resurrected on the third day after his crucifixion in Jerusalem.
-Was I on the point of suggesting that these Gospel claims were false?
-As far as I could see, all earlier attempts to discredit these Gospels, had failed close scrutiny and been dismissed as ludicrous.
-However, it seemed very strange to me, that these Gospels only appeared after all the main players [Peter, Paul, and James etc] were dead.
-Why hadn’t someone put pen to paper whilst the potential eye witnesses were still around?
+Was I on the point of suggesting these Gospel claims were false?
+As far as I could see, there had been many earlier attempts to discredit these New Testament Gospels, but all such attempts had failed close scrutiny, and all such attempts had eventually been dismissed as ludicrous.
+However, it seemed very strange to me, that these Gospels didn’t appear until after all the main players [Peter, Paul, and James etc] were dead.
+Why didn’t someone put pen to paper whilst potential eye witnesses were still around?
 It wasn’t as if there was nobody around to write things down, because we have plenty of Jewish and Roman records of that period.
-So why wait over 30 years, until everyone concerned was dead, before writing the Gospels?
+So why did they wait more than 30 years after the crucifixion, until everyone concerned was dead, before writing the Gospels?

 After thinking about this question for a few weeks, the penny suddenly dropped.
 The reason nothing was recorded earlier, was because there was nothing to record.
 Alright, a radical Jewish trouble-maker called Jesus was crucified in Jerusalem c 30 AD, but that was hardly newsworthy enough to record for posterity, although Josephus did make a passing reference to the crucifixion of a character called Jesus in his Antiquities of the Jews, written at the end of the first century.